UK availability checks

 How does Tablet Compare use waitlist information?

-Waitlist wording is treated as one readiness signal alongside public provider guidance, UK availability wording, safety warnings and last-checked dates.
+Waitlist wording is treated as one public check alongside provider guidance, UK availability statements, safety warnings and last-checked dates.

 Where to go next

-Check public provider guidance, update capture, availability wording and safety signals.
+Check provider guidance, update forms, availability wording and safety information.

 Check the UK availability timeline